jjv360/nim-crate/README.md

 ![](https://img.shields.io/badge/status-incomplete-lightgray)

 This tool packages your Nim GUI application for multiple platforms, handling cross-compilation automatically.
+It takes your Nim binary and app resources and bundles them into "crates".
+For example, an `.app` for Mac, `.ipa` for iOS, `.apk` for Andorid, etc.

 ## Usage

 1. Install with `nimble install https://github.com/jjv360/crate`
-2. Add Crate details to your source (see below)
+2. Add Crate details to your source (optional)
-3. Run `nimcrate myapp.nim` to build your app
+3. Run `nimcrate myapp.nim` to build your app for each platform
 4. Output is saved to the `dist/` folder.

 ## Specifying Crate information

-To convert your Nim code into a Crate which can be built for multiple platforms, you need to specify the crate information in your Nim source code.
-This can be done by adding the `crate:` section to the top of your main Nim file.
+You can define extra Crate information by adding the `crate:` section to the top of your main Nim file.
 Example:

 ```
 import nimcrate